Keyboard shortcuts

 Background

-You may specify either an RGB or RGBA hex color.
+For background, you may specify either an RGB or RGBA hex color.
 Different compositors may handle non-opaque background colors differently, and non-opaque colors may not appear correctly if waywall is fullscreened.

 Cursor theme